Guidance on Records Retention Schedules

 The Records and Information Management Service (RIMS) works with departments to create bespoke retention schedules that meet the specific needs of the unit.
 For information on how to develop a retention schedule for your area, please contact RIMS at email@example.com.

-The following schedules, created for Human Resources and the Senate Office, may provide guidance on records held within your unit.
+The following schedules may provide guidance on records held within your business area:

 Jisc also provides schedules for HEI activities, with recommended retention periods to guide organisations in drafting their own schedules.
-More information can be found in our A to Z guide.
+More information can be found on the Jisc website.

 What should I do with the records once they are no longer needed for current business?

 Records that are no longer needed for current business may be retained within the office, or if space and storage are at a minimum, moved offsite until they are destroyed.
 The University Records Centre manages the deposit, storage, retrieval, and destruction of original paper records which must be held outside the office.
-Note that the Records Centre will only accept records from a department with an agreed record retention schedule.
+Note that the Records Centre will only accept records where there is an agreed records retention schedule in place.